Important updates for summer 2020

 You are allocated one each of the following items:

-- A box or ceiling fan per suite
+- Box or ceiling fan per bedroom

 - Comfortable walking shoes